-For decades several attempts were made by the former International Commission on Snow and Ice (ICSI) to promote all Cryospheric Sciences and to elevate the study of the Cryosphere to a more prominent position within the International Union of Geology and Geophysics (IUGG), from a Commission within IAHS to a separate Association under IUGG.
-With strong support and encouragement from the IUGG itself as well as from its Associations, particularly from IAHS the bureau of ICSI was able to put forward a proposal to the IUGG board during its Boulder meeting in 2004 advocating for the formation of a new association for the Cryospheric Sciences.
+IACS is the youngest Association of the International Union of Geodesy and Geophysics (IUGG).
+For decades several attempts were made by the former International Commission on Snow and Ice (ICSI) to promote all Cryospheric Sciences and to elevate the study of the Cryosphere to a more prominent position within IUGG, from a Commission within the International Association of Hydrological Sciences (IAHS) to a separate Association under IUGG.
+With strong support and encouragement from the IUGG itself as well as from its Associations, particularly from IAHS, the bureau of ICSI was able to put forward a proposal to the IUGG board during its Boulder meeting in 2004 advocating for the formation of a new association for the Cryospheric Sciences.
 This work was lead by Past-Presidents Gerry Jones and Georg Kaser with help from the entire ICSI bureau as well as from the secretary of the IUGG, JoAnn Jocelyn and the NSIDC director Roger Barry.
 These efforts resulted in a clear vote within the IUGG governing body to consider a new Association by 2007, in conjunction with the IUGG Assembly in Perugia.

 Several publications summarize the history of IACS and its predecessors, from its roots as the Commission Internationale des Glaciers (CIG), founded in 1894, through the merger with the International Commission on Snow in 1939, to present day IACS:

 Uwe Radok published the history of ICSI and its predecessors up until 1995.
 Past President H. Gerald Jones completed an update covering the transition from IAHS commission to IUGG Association status.
 Past President Ian Allison and co-authors provide a comprehensive overview of the history of IACS up to 2017.
 Download these papers here: